struggle387/jc141ubuntu/README.md

 ## jc141 Installation Script ##

 This Bash script automates the setup of the jc141 environment on Ubuntu 25.04, including installing Wine, required dependencies, and the Dwarfs filesystem.
-It also configures necessary permissions for `fusermount3` with app armor"
+It also configures necessary permissions for `fusermount3` with app armor.
+Additonal infomation about general fixes for ubuntu or other debian based distros can be found at https://gitlab.com/jc141x/setup/-/blob/main/generic.md.
 ## Prerequisites ##

 - Ubuntu 25.04 "Plucky"